ZviRosenfeld/MinMaxSearch/README.md

 We support 3 modes of caching:
 - *NoCache*: No Caching.
 - *NewCache*: The engine will initialize and use a new cache for every search.
 - *ReuseCache*: The engine will re-use the same cache between searches.
-You can clean the cache by calling the engine's CleanCache method.
+You can clean the cache by calling the CacheManager's Clean method.

 You can create a custom cache by implementing [ICacheManager](https://github.com/ZviRosenfeld/MinMaxSearch/blob/master/MinMaxSearch/Cache/ICacheManager.cs), and use the engine's SetCustomCache method to tell the engine to use it.
 Note that the custom cache will only be used if CacheMode is set to ReuseCache.